trcwm/fptool/README.md

 # FPTOOL README
-##A compiler for generating fixed-point logic.
+##A compiler for generating fixed-point VHDL code.
 ### Niels A. Moseley

 The fixed-point tool (FPTOOL) takes mathematical expressions and fixed-point input variable definitions, and transforms them into VHDL (or verilog in the future).
 The compiler takes care of the precision/width of each intermediate result to avoid overflows.

 The compiler can generate multipliers with Canonical Signed Digit (CSD) constants, leading to area-efficient implementations.

 Assumptions: